AlpayNatanael/MATH-178-Lab/README.md

 Office hours: TBF

 YOU ARE ENCOURAGED TO MAKE FRIENDS IN CLASS :)
+You are encouraged to make friends in the class, and can work in pairs on the labs and final project.
+(Up to 2 per assignment)

 ### Lab Schedule:
 - Lab 1 due end of week 2